ELIXIR-IIB-training/website/_posts/2020-03-09-RNAseq-and-single-cell_Turin.md

 ### Course Description
 The course is based on the use of Bioconductor open-source software solutions.
-However, R coding skill is nor required.
-Furthermore, RNA-seq, miRNAseq and sigle-cell seq analyses will be performed using the tools available as part of the Reproducible Bioinformatics Project (Beccuti et al., Bioinformatics 2018: Kulkarni et al. BMC Bioinformatics 2018).
+However, R coding skill is not required.
+Furthermore, RNA-seq, miRNAseq and single-cell seq analyses will be performed using the tools available as part of the Reproducible Bioinformatics Project (Beccuti et al., Bioinformatics 2018: Kulkarni et al. BMC Bioinformatics 2018).
 You can find here the complete [course description](https://github.com/kendomaniac/UNITORNASEQ/blob/master/booklet.pdf), together with the [program](https://github.com/kendomaniac/UNITORNASEQ/blob/master/program.pdf).
 <br>
 <br>